-Any slate of NBA games has Shawn and Toya Holiday searching for the Indiana Pacers and New Orleans Pelicans.
+Any slate of NBA games has Shawn and Toya Holiday searching for the Indiana Pacers and Milwaukee Bucks.
 Their oldest and youngest sons, Justin and Aaron, play for the Pacers.
-Jrue, their middle son, plays for the Pelicans.
+Jrue, their middle son, is in his first season with the Bucks.

-Their watch schedules coincided on December 28, 2019 when Indiana visited New Orleans.
+Their watch schedules coincided on December 28, 2019 when the Pacers visited the New Orleans Pelicans?Jrue’s former team.
 That Saturday night, the Smoothie King Center hosted a Holiday family gathering of epic proportions.

 First, let’s introduce the brothers.